sethgonzales/humble_hectare/README.md

 - Created a data table for showing varietals for each crop.
 Crops are in accordions.
 - Decided on some styling...
 Chose a logo and header color.
 - Started working on the Crop modal for Edit and Delete.
 Need to build out the actual functionality but I spent al ot of time reading through the Mantine docs for their text input tools.

+### 3/21/24

+- Made a TON of updates today!
+- Now have full CRUD functionality with Crops.
+Had some fun remembering all of my API endpoints, as well as the syntax for using axois api calls.
+- Had a few issues with making sure I was sending the right payload, but I tested with Swagger to double check.
+- I incorporated checks for deleting crops and adding duplicates.
+I feel like I have learned so much from working on VinoSeeker, it is cool to see how it applies here!